Jesus Calms the Storm

 The Sea of Galilee is in a basin surrounded by mountains.
 Furious storms often come up quickly.
 Although it is called a sea, it is actually a large lake that is just over 11 kilometres (7 miles) wide at its widest point east-west and 21 kilometres (13 miles) long from north to south.
 Its deepest point is only 141 feet (43 meters).

 Jesus had been preaching to the crowds all day in the area of Galilee.
 Mark 4:1 records that the crowds became so large that Jesus climbed into a boat and taught from it while the people crowded on the shore.
-Although he spent much of his time with people even Jesus needed time to be alone and time to rest.
-He and his disciples used the boat to sail to the other side of the lake to the region of the Gerasenes (or Gadarenes, as Matthew records).
+Although He spent much of His time with people, even Jesus needed time to be alone and rest.
+He and His disciples used the boat to sail to the other side of the lake to the region of the Gerasenes (or Gadarenes, as Matthew records).

-Perhaps the disciples woke Jesus because they thought he could help bail out water or be ready to jump overboard if the boat went down.
+Perhaps the disciples woke Jesus because they thought He could help bail out water or be ready to jump overboard if the boat went down.
 Their faith was not strong enough to be certain of their safety when Jesus was with them.
-They certainly never expected him to do what he did.
-He spoke to the wind and water and the storm immediately stopped.
+They certainly never expected him to do what He did next.
+He spoke to the wind and water, and the storm immediately stopped.

 Jesus was with God in creation when they spoke the wind and water into existence (Colossians 1:15-16).
 Commanding it now seems to be no problem at all.

-These men thought they might die but it wasn’t until after the storm that they were truly afraid (verse 25).
-They were awestruck in the presence of one who could control even nature.
+These men thought they might die, but it wasn’t until after the storm that they became truly afraid (verse 25).
+They were awestruck by the presence of one who could control even nature.

 Additional Bible Verses to Consider: